-Dr. Garroway is Assistant Professor of Early Christianity and the Second Commonwealth.
-He earned his doctorate from the Religious Studies Department at Yale University and was ordained at HUC-JIR, Cincinnati.
-His first book, Paul’s Gentile-Jews: Neither Jew nor Gentile, but Both, explores the ways in which Paul's epistle to the Romans constructs Jewish identity, and the role played by this construction in the ensuing emergence of Christianity.
-His second book, currently in progress, will offer a revisionist understanding of the origins of the Greek term euaggelion, usually translated “gospel,” in earliest Christianity.
-Dr. Garroway is a native of Rochester, New York.
-He currently lives in Pasadena, California, with his wife, Kristine Henriksen Garroway, and their three young boys.
+Rabbi Garroway earned his doctorate from the Religious Studies Department at Yale University and was ordained at the Cincinnati campus of HUC-JIR in 2003.
+His first book, Paul’s Gentile-Jews: Neither Jew nor Gentile, but Both (2012), explores the ways in which Paul's epistle to the Romans constructs Jewish identity, and the role played by this construction in the ensuing emergence of Christianity.
+His second book, The Beginning of the Gospel: Paul, Philippi, and the Origins of Christianity (2018), offers a revisionist understanding of the origins of the Greek term euaggelion, usually translated “gospel,” in earliest Christianity.
+He is currently working on a book-length project about antinomianism in Jewish history.

-Paul’s Gentile-Jews: Neither Jew nor Gentile, but Both (New York: Palgrave-Macmillan, 2012).
+Paul’s Gentile-Jews: Neither Jew nor Gentile, but Both (Palgrave-Macmillan, 2012).